 This natural wonder is definitely a must-see.

-The Girlevik Waterfall is located in the foothills of the Munzur Mountains in Türkiye’s eastern province Erzincan.
+The Girlevik Waterfall is located in the foothills of the Munzur Mountains in Turkey’s eastern province of Erzincan.

-The waterfall, located 35 kilometers from the city’s center on the borders of Kalecik village, is fed by nine natural springs from the mountains and offers a cooling experience in the often hot summers.
+The waterfall, located 35 kilometres from the city’s centre on the borders of Kalecik village, is fed by nine natural springs from the mountains and offers a cooling experience in the often hot summers.

-The Şeyhandede Waterfall in the Çermik district of the southeastern province Diyarbakır are a well-kept secret with not even many of the locals knowing about their existence.
-This makes then something of a hidden paradise.
+The Şeyhandede Waterfall in the Çermik district of the southeastern province Diyarbakır are a well-kept secret with not even many of the locals knowing about its existence.
+This makes it something of a hidden paradise.
 The waters cascade from a height of 30 metres, into a small lake.
 It is possible to swim in the icy waters here but it’s not for the faint-hearted!
-Because so few people now about this location it remains completely unspoilt.
+Because so few people know about this location it remains completely unspoilt.